-Nestled between the Hudson River and the hills of Poughkeepsie is Marist College, one of the more beautiful campuses I have visited.
+Nestled between the Hudson River and the hills of Poughkeepsie is Marist College, one of the more beautiful campuses our team has visited.
 It’s easy to see why rowers love Marist, but easy also to see how this school, about an hour and a half north of New York City, attracts so many different kinds of students.

 There are no engineering or nursing programs at Marist, but many of the 44 bachelor’s programs are very strong.
 The sports communications program is unique, and the most popular programs are business and communications.
 Students in both of these majors take advantage of the campus’s proximity to New York City, and business majors enjoy a fully-functional trading floor in the campus Investment Center.
 There are several accelerated five-year programs, during which students earn Master’s degrees.
 All students are require to take a presentation/public speaking class.